dyslexicanaboko/FJS/README.md

 ## I still don't know what the F stands for

 What does the F stand for in BFG 9000?
+If you can't answer that question, you are making me feel old and that's rude.

 ## Final words

 Lastly I just want to shout myself out for doing this for the world.
 It couldn't have been done without my selfless efforts.

 _We can do better than JavaScript.
-Think of the children._
+Please, think of the children._

 ~ **YOU'RE WELCOME** ~